omerbenamram/pyevtx-rs/README.md

 ### Wheels

-Wheels are currently automatically built for Python 3.7+ using abi3 tag (which means they are compatible with all version from 3.7 onwards).
+Wheels are currently automatically built for Python 3.10+ using the abi3 stable ABI tag (compatible with all versions from 3.10 onwards).

 Supported platforms are:
   - Linux x86_64